Fort Rosalie

-Fort Rosalie was built by the French in 1716 within the territory of the Natchez Native Americans and it was part of the French colonial empire in the present-day city of Natchez, Mississippi.
+Fort Rosalie was built by the French in 1716 within the territory of the Natchez Native Americans as part of the French colonial empire in the present-day city of Natchez, Mississippi.

 Early history

-As part of the peace terms that ended the First Natchez War in 1716, Jean-Baptiste Le Moyne, Sieur de Bienville required the Natchez to build a fort by providing materials and labor.
+As part of the peace terms that ended the First Natchez War in 1716, Jean-Baptiste Le Moyne de Bienville required the Natchez to build a fort by providing materials and labor.
 Sited close to the main Natchez settlement of Grand Village, Fort Rosalie served as the primary French stronghold and trading post among the Natchez.

 French settlements and tobacco plantations were established in Natchez territory, with the fort serving as the local seat of colonial government.
 Growing tension between the French and the Natchez erupted into violence several times during the 1720s, culminating in a massive Natchez attack on November 29, 1729.
 They destroyed the entire French settlement, killing nearly all the men and taking hundreds of women and children captive.
 The Natchez seized and occupied Fort Rosalie.

 Retaliation by the French and allied Choctaw forces in early 1730 forced the Natchez to evacuate, leaving the fort in ruins.
 Through 1731, the French, with their more numerous Indian allies, continued to war with the Natchez until 1731, killing, capturing or dispersing most of the Natchez until they ceased to exist as a tribe.
 The French sold many of the surviving Natchez into slavery, many destined for French plantations in the Caribbean.
 Some escaped and found refuge among the Chickasaw, Creek, and Cherokee of the region.
 The French rebuilt Fort Rosalie in the early 1730s.